Healthcare Guide 1177

 Pay with cash, card or e-invoice

-You can pay with cash, bank card or an invoice.
-You can also choose to receive your invoice in the form of an e-invoice.
+You can pay with cash, card or invoice.
+You can also receive your invoices as an e-invoice.

 Save your receipts for patient fees.
-Once you have paid SEK 1100 in patient fees within a period of twelve months you are entitled to an exemption card for healthcare.
-The exemption card is personalized and is valid for a twelve-month period starting on the day of your first healthcare visit.
+When you have paid SEK 1,150 in patient fees within a period of twelve months, you are entitled to a free card for medical care.
+The free card is personal and valid for a twelve-month period from the day of your first care visit.

-High-cost protection does not include fees for medical check-ups, certificates or fitting and post-check-up of a hearing aid.
-Fees if you fail to show up for a scheduled appointment and fees for hospitalization are not included either.
+The maximum health bill does not include fees for health checks, certificates or testing and post-check of hearing aids.
+Fees if you are absent from a booked visit and fees for being hospitalized are also not included.

-Included in Region Blekinge’s high-cost protection is fees for visits and vaccination costs for influenza vaccination and vaccination against pneumonia, as well as the visit fee for dental treatment of patients with special needs.
+Region Blekinge’s maximum health bill includes the visit fee and vaccine cost for influenza vaccination and vaccination against pneumonia, as well as the visit fee for dental treatment for patients with special needs.
 Fees for vaccinations other than against influenza and pneumonia are not included.